 Veggies are Your Friend

 Most people associate veggies with bad-tasting, flavorless food.
-That’s too bad, as veggies are as close as you’re going to get to eating negative calorie foods.
-While these foods don’t technically exist, you can practically eat them to your heart’s (stomach’s) content without worrying about weight gain.
-Get creative.
-Try making some baked cauliflower poppers, garlic cauliflower mashed potatoes, or even some zucchini spaghetti and meatballs.
+That’s too bad, because you can practically eat them to your heart’s (stomach’s) content without worrying about weight gain.
+They’re just too calorie sparse and bulky to overeat.

 Choose Whole Grain